AleTheTwin/socket/README.md

 # socket
 An app for tranfering files in a local network between desktop devices

+## Feautres
+* Automatically connect to other sockets on a LAN
+* Send multiple files at the same time
+* Ultra high transfer speeds* since it is over the LAN
+* Just run and that's all

+*Limited by the socket with the lowest speed connection

+## Screens

 ## Buy me a banana 🍌
 You can help me donating in buymeacoffee [here](https://www.buymeacoffee.com/alethetwin)